 Super Quick Crash Course in Assembly Language

-machine code instruction, and vice versa.
-I use Intel syntax (specifically NASM syntax), which would probably be
+code instruction, and vice versa.
+I use Intel syntax (specifically NASM syntax), which would probably be a de facto

 0x20 is just the number